4,596 Shares in The Boeing Company (NYSE:BA) Acquired by Wipfli Financial Advisors LLC

-Wipfli Financial Advisors LLC bought a new position in The Boeing Company (NYSE:BA – Get Rating) during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm bought 4,596 shares of the aircraft producer’s stock, valued at approximately $556,000.
+Wipfli Financial Advisors LLC purchased a new stake in The Boeing Company (NYSE:BA – Get Rating) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm purchased 4,596 shares of the aircraft producer’s stock, valued at approximately $556,000.

-Other hedge funds have also modified their holdings of the company.
-Tevis Investment Management boosted its position in shares of Boeing by 69.6% in the second quarter.
-Tevis Investment Management now owns 195 shares of the aircraft producer’s stock worth $27,000 after acquiring an additional 80 shares during the last quarter.
-Karp Capital Management Corp purchased a new position in Boeing in the third quarter valued at approximately $33,000.
-Activest Wealth Management raised its holdings in Boeing by 118.5% in the second quarter.
-Activest Wealth Management now owns 271 shares of the aircraft producer’s stock valued at $37,000 after buying an additional 147 shares during the period.
-Cordasco Financial Network raised its holdings in Boeing by 133.3% in the second quarter.
-Cordasco Financial Network now owns 350 shares of the aircraft producer’s stock valued at $48,000 after buying an additional 200 shares during the period.
-Finally, Moisand Fitzgerald Tamayo LLC raised its holdings in Boeing by 46.4% in the second quarter.
-Moisand Fitzgerald Tamayo LLC now owns 366 shares of the aircraft producer’s stock valued at $50,000 after buying an additional 116 shares during the period.
-57.07% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also recently bought and sold shares of the business.
+Steel Peak Wealth Management LLC raised its holdings in Boeing by 10.6% in the third quarter.
+Steel Peak Wealth Management LLC now owns 34,389 shares of the aircraft producer’s stock valued at $4,164,000 after buying an additional 3,297 shares during the period.
+Bell & Brown Wealth Advisors LLC raised its holdings in Boeing by 1.2% in the third quarter.
+Bell & Brown Wealth Advisors LLC now owns 31,105 shares of the aircraft producer’s stock valued at $3,766,000 after buying an additional 373 shares during the period.
+Bard Financial Services Inc. raised its holdings in Boeing by 29.0% in the third quarter.
+Bard Financial Services Inc. now owns 2,000 shares of the aircraft producer’s stock valued at $242,000 after buying an additional 450 shares during the period.
+Safeguard Investment Advisory Group LLC raised its stake in shares of Boeing by 2.2% during the third quarter.
+Safeguard Investment Advisory Group LLC now owns 5,023 shares of the aircraft producer’s stock valued at $608,000 after purchasing an additional 109 shares during the period.
+Finally, Fort Washington Investment Advisors Inc. OH raised its stake in shares of Boeing by 162.7% during the third quarter.
+Fort Washington Investment Advisors Inc. OH now owns 424,562 shares of the aircraft producer’s stock valued at $51,406,000 after purchasing an additional 262,945 shares during the period.
+Hedge funds and other institutional investors own 57.07% of the company’s stock.

-In other Boeing news, CEO David L. Calhoun acquired 25,000 shares of the firm’s stock in a transaction on Friday, November 4th.
-The stock was purchased at an average price of $158.88 per share, with a total value of $3,972,000.00.
-Following the completion of the acquisition, the chief executive officer now directly owns 25,000 shares in the company, valued at approximately $3,972,000.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Boeing news, Director Steven M. Mollenkopf acquired 1,285 shares of the firm’s stock in a transaction on Friday, November 4th.
-The stock was purchased at an average price of $157.09 per share, with a total value of $201,860.65.
-Following the completion of the acquisition, the director now directly owns 2,917 shares in the company, valued at approximately $458,231.53.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO David L. Calhoun acquired 25,000 shares of the firm’s stock in a transaction on Friday, November 4th.
-The stock was acquired at an average cost of $158.88 per share, with a total value of $3,972,000.00.
-Following the acquisition, the chief executive officer now owns 25,000 shares of the company’s stock, valued at $3,972,000.
+In other news, Director Steven M. Mollenkopf purchased 1,285 shares of Boeing stock in a transaction dated Friday, November 4th.
+The stock was bought at an average price of $157.09 per share, with a total value of $201,860.65.
+Following the completion of the acquisition, the director now owns 2,917 shares in the company, valued at approximately $458,231.53.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In other news, CEO David L. Calhoun purchased 25,000 shares of Boeing stock in a transaction dated Friday, November 4th.
+The stock was bought at an average price of $158.88 per share, with a total value of $3,972,000.00.
+Following the completion of the acquisition, the chief executive officer now owns 25,000 shares in the company, valued at approximately $3,972,000.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Steven M. Mollenkopf acquired 1,285 shares of the business’s stock in a transaction that occurred on Friday, November 4th.
+The shares were bought at an average price of $157.09 per share, for a total transaction of $201,860.65.
+Following the completion of the purchase, the director now owns 2,917 shares of the company’s stock, valued at $458,231.53.
 The disclosure for this purchase can be found here.
-Insiders own 0.11% of the company’s stock.
+Corporate insiders own 0.11% of the company’s stock.

-Boeing (NYSE:BA – Get Rating) last issued its quarterly earnings results on Wednesday, October 26th.
-The aircraft producer reported ($6.18) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.01) by ($6.17).
-The company had revenue of $15.96 billion for the quarter, compared to analyst estimates of $18.03 billion.
-The company’s revenue was up 4.4% on a year-over-year basis.
-During the same period in the previous year, the business posted ($0.60) EPS.
-As a group, equities research analysts forecast that The Boeing Company will post -8.79 EPS for the current fiscal year.
+Boeing (NYSE:BA – Get Rating) last released its quarterly earnings data on Wednesday, October 26th.
+The aircraft producer reported ($6.18) EPS for the quarter, missing analysts’ consensus estimates of ($0.01) by ($6.17).
+The business had revenue of $15.96 billion for the quarter, compared to analysts’ expectations of $18.03 billion.
+Boeing’s revenue for the quarter was up 4.4% compared to the same quarter last year.
+During the same period in the previous year, the company posted ($0.60) earnings per share.
+Equities research analysts anticipate that The Boeing Company will post -8.79 earnings per share for the current year.

 The Boeing Company, together with its subsidiaries, designs, develops, manufactures, sales, services, and supports commercial jetliners, military aircraft, satellites, missile defense, human space flight and launch systems, and services worldwide.
 The company operates through four segments: Commercial Airplanes; Defense, Space & Security; Global Services; and Boeing Capital.